joeavanzato/LogBoost/README.md

 LogBoost is a command-line utility originally designed to enrich IP addresses in CSV files with ASN, Country and City information provided by the freely available MaxMind GeoLite2 DBs.

-LogBoost can also parse and convert a variety of structured and semi-structured log formats to CSV while simultaneously enriching detected IP addresses, including JSON, IIS, W3C, ELF, CLF, CEF, KV, SYSLOG.
+LogBoost can parse and convert a variety of structured and semi-structured log formats to CSV while simultaneously enriching detected IP addresses, including JSON, IIS, W3C, ELF, CLF, CEF, KV, SYSLOG.

 The tool can also perform reverse lookups on each IP address detected in the source files to identify currently related domains.
 If 'GeoLite2-Domain.mmdb' is detected in the specified MaxMind DB Dir (CWD by default), the associated TLD of the enriched IP address is provided in the output as well.